kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 will also be merged into `GenericWorkload`.
 This means the lifecycle of workload-aware preemption will be directly tied to the Workload API and gang scheduling features.

+However, this KEP and [KEP-5710] remain separate because they introduce different functionalities and operate on different abstraction layers.

 ### Test Plan

 [X] I/we understand the owners of the involved components may require updates to